Buttery Sable Cookies (Sablés)

 sliced cookies.

-• Sugar – I like powdered sugar in the sable dough because it dissolves easily and gives a finer texture.
-On the outside of the cookies I roll them in coarse turbinado sugar before baking which gives a really nice crunch.
+• Powdered sugar: I use powdered sugar (also called confectioners’ sugar or icing sugar) in the dough because it dissolves easily and gives a finer, smoother texture than granulated sugar would.
+On the outside of the cookies, I roll them in coarse turbinado sugar before baking, which adds a really nice crunch.

 Method